FASHOLA, DOCTORS AND A SICK DAD

 The letter was signed by the Chief Medical Director of Lagos state University Teaching Hospital (LASUTH), Professor David Oke.

 To demonstrate how infinitely unrepentant most Nigerian politicians are, it was reported last weekend that the Lagos state governor Mr. Babatunde Fashola sent his sick father to the united states of America for medical treatment even when other poor patients are left to die because of the impasse or the ongoing strike which the state government deliberately failed to resolve.

-The Lagos state government must recall the medical doctors and meaningfully invest in the health sector and the Lagos state House of Assembly and other state houses of Assembly should pass a law banning use of public fund to pay medical bills of political office holders, their siblings and concubines.
+The Lagos state government must recall the medical doctors and invest in the health sector and the Lagos state House of Assembly and other state houses of Assembly should pass a law banning use of public fund to pay medical bills of political office holders.